pipup/destroythe-word/README.md

 # Destroy The World
-i want to build the app that effectively destroy the world
+i want to build the app that effectively destroy the world!

 ###This is a Heading